Get insider access

 EPOS GTW 270 Hybrid Truly Wireless

 The Sony INZONE Buds Truly Wireless are better for most uses than the EPOS GTW 270 Hybrid Truly Wireless.
-The EPOS are more comfortable, better built, and support multi-device pairing through Bluetooth and their wireless dongle.
+The EPOS are more comfortable, are better built, and support multi-device pairing through Bluetooth and their wireless dongle.
 However, the Sony have a more neutral sound profile overall, and their battery life performance is significantly better.
 There have also been reports about users encountering issues with the EPOS' dongle connectivity after updating to the latest firmware.

 + Show more